mskcc/cwl_tutorial/readme.md

 This is a small example of how to wrap python scripts with CWL to be called from cwltool or toil-cwl-runner

-Fill out this example skeleton to add a tool to the workflow.
+Fill out this example skeleton to add a tool to the Innovation_Pipeline

 ### Getting cwltool installed